Impala auto-scaling on public clouds

 Impala Virtual Warehouses use the following running processes to support auto-scaling:

-- Coordinator processes: Handles all incoming queries, creating execution plans and handing off the query to executor processes for execution.
+- Coordinator processes: Handle all incoming queries, creating execution plans and handing off the query to executor processes for execution.
 By default, there are two coordinator processes to enable high availability and fault tolerance.
 The number of coordinator processes is controlled by the Enable Impala HA setting.
 This setting is enabled by default.
 When Enable Impala HA is enabled, there are two coordinator processes.
 If one coordinator process fails, a backup coordinator process takes over so there is no single point of failure.
 If Enable Impala HA is disabled, there is only one coordinator process available.
 Having the ability to toggle this setting on and off enables you to save on cloud resource consumption: